All Episodes

 We've picked up substantially now more than $4 trillion in net worth in terms of our country, our stocks, our companies.

-We have a growth rate, a GDP, which has been much higher than as you know anybody anticipated, except maybe us.
+We have a growth rate, a GDP, which has been much higher than, as you know, anybody anticipated, except maybe us.

-It's gonna go higher too.
+It's going to go higher, too.

 We're doing a job.

-We're gonna start making product in America again, and that's happening all over.
+We're going to start making product in America again.

 They make the iPhones for Apple and others, and it is a truly incredible company.